openamundsen/openamundsen/README.md

- 1. Clone the git repository to your local hard disk, either using `git clone https://git.uibk.ac.at/c716657/openamundsen.git` or using a GUI tool such as SourceTree.
+ 1. Clone the git repository to your local hard disk, either using `git clone https://git.uibk.ac.at/c716657/openamundsen.git` or using a GUI tool such as SourceTree or GitHub Desktop.
  2. Install the required dependencies.
 This can be done either globally or in a virtualenv or a conda environment.
-For Anaconda, a global install of the missing dependencies (most of the required packages such as numpy, pandas and xarray are already included in Anacondy by default) can be done via `conda install -c conda-forge munch ruamel.yaml loguru rasterio`.[^1]
+For Anaconda/Miniconda, a global install of the missing dependencies can be done using the following command[^1]:

+        conda install -c conda-forge \
+            munch                    \
+            loguru                   \
+            netCDF4                  \
+            numba                    \
+            numpy                    \
+            pandas                   \
+            pyproj                   \
+            pyqt                     \
+            pyqtgraph=0.11.0rc0      \
+            ruamel.yaml              \
+            rasterio                 \
+            xarray
  3. Run the included sample model setup for the Rofental domain, either by running `./bin/openamundsen examples/rofental.yml` from the main openamundsen directory, or by running the rofental_test.py script located in the examples directory (if you are running the script from an IDE, make sure that the working directory is set to the main openamundsen directory).

+[^1]: In case of dependency resolving problems, a `conda update --all` might be necessary before the `conda install`.

 ## Overview